Apr 1, 2024

 Taz is a simple to understand, but brutally difficult to play.
 You play as the Tasmanian Devil, who is represented on screen as a small brown tornado.
 You can move the character up, down, left, and right across a playing field made up of eight rows separated by blue lines.
 Various foods and beverages fly horizontally across the playing field along with sticks of dynamite.
 The object is to move Taz around to eat the food without allowing him to eat any of the dynamite.

 The edible items come at you one at a time.
 The game begins with hamburgers, which are fairly large and easy to distinguish from dynamite.
 They also move at a pretty slow pace, which makes it easy for players to get the hang of how the game works.
 Once you achieve a score milestone, the speed will increase and the food item will change to root beer.
-Next up is ice cream cones, followed by Fudgesicles, which are especially hard because they're size and shape makes them more difficult to pick out from the dynamite.
+Next up is ice cream cones, followed by Fudgesicles, which are especially hard because their size and shape makes them more difficult to pick out from the dynamite.

 After you beat the Fudgesicles level, you move on to the Crazed Wave.
 The good news is that the apple cores that you eat during the first part of the Crazed Wave are a lot easier to tell apart from the dynamite compared to the Fudgesicles.
 The bad news is that this is where the speed of the objects kicks into another gear.